 Native Americans and Academia

 Chairs: Philip J. Deloria (University of Michigan); Loren Ghiglione (University); Douglas Medin (Northwestern University)

 In collaboration with: Ned Blackhawk (Yale University); Bryan Brayboy (Arizona State University); K. Tsianina Lomawaima (Arizona State University); Jean O’Brien (University of Minnesota); Mark Trahant (University of North Dakota)

 The Future of Jazz in America

-Organizers: Felton Earls (Harvard University) and William Damon (Stanford
+Chairs: Felton Earls (Harvard University) and William Damon (Stanford University)

 Bridging the Gap between Area and Global Studies